ubeda/DIRACDocs/source/UserGuide/GettingStarted/InstallingClient/index.rst

   dirac-install -r v5r9

-Multiple other command line options are also available as described in :ref:`installing_dirac_client`.
 This installs the software and you should get the following directories and files created::

     drwxr-xr-x  8 atsareg lhcb  2048 Mar 25  2010 Linux_x86_64_glibc-2.5